2021 Healthcare Trends to Watch

 However there is likely to be opposition from doctors and health specialists.
-Karen Schechter, a healthcare consultant and director of the online masters in health administration program at Maryville University, explains that the greatest obstacle a patient will likely face is their provider’s resistance to discussing the information they found themselves.
+Karen Schechter, a healthcare consultant explains that the greatest obstacle a patient will likely face is their provider’s resistance to discussing the information they found themselves.
 Even if it’s from a reputable source.
 Schechter points out that while doctors should always take unverified information with a grain of salt, they should also respect patients enough to listen to their concerns and collaborate on decisions about their care.
 This is especially true if the patient has had the condition for an extended period of time with little to no change.
 With an increased lack of trust between many in the public and those in healthcare, crowdsourcing medical diagnoses in 2021 could become more commonplace.

-As the pandemic has increased patients’ willingness to share personal data especially when the benefits to their health are communicated.
+As the pandemic has increased patients’ willingness to share personal data – especially when the benefits to their health are communicated – the pertinent data is there for the taking.
+And with help from the aforementioned specialists, leveraging this data will be easier than ever before.
 Since many Americans have been avoiding hospitals and surgeries this year, there will be an increased reliance on AI-driven prediction tools to identify where resources can be used efficiently.
-Insurance providers are likely to rely on advanced predictive technology to understand risk and set premiums more accurately.
+And apart from healthcare data specialists, insurance providers are likely to also rely on advanced predictive technology to understand risk and set premiums more accurately.

 These days, almost all healthcare interactions involve some sort of medical device or equipment, from a blood pressure monitor to an MRI scanner.
 There are thousands of medical technologies available, most of which have the capacity to collect, analyze, and transmit health data, and change the way providers approach delivering care to patients.
 As the technology advances, the process of tracking, preventing, and tackling illnesses will also improve.